Vegan Banoffee Pie

 - In the meantime, prepare the salted caramel filling.

-- Place the dates into a food processor along with the water, salt and vanilla.
+- Remove the states from the water, and place the dates into a food processor along with 1/4 cup of the soaking water, salt and vanilla.
+Keep the water handy.
+If the mixture is too thick, you can add more water.

 - Blend the ingredients together until the dates are completely smooth and the mixture and form a nice, toffee-like paste.
 Add more salt/vanilla if desired.